Information for parents and carers

 -

-Referrals into this service require the school’s senior mental health lead having a conversation with your child and explaining the role of the MHST and what it can offer.
+Referrals into this service require the school’s senior mental health lead having a conversation with your child and explaining the role of Thought-Full and what it can offer.

-If your child (and you as their parent/carer, dependent on age) agrees, the Senior Mental Health Lead will then complete the ‘Request for Support Form’ and send this to Thought-Full.
+If your child (and you as their parent or carer, dependent on age) agrees, the Senior Mental Health Lead will then complete the ‘Request for support form’ and send this to Thought-Full.
 If there is something in particular you would like us to know, ask the senior mental health lead to add this to the referral.